gfranzini/tracer-manual/configuration.md

 ![](/assets/architecture.png)

 Properties 8-10 define the paths to the texts or corpus to be analysed and to other supporting files.
 The eighth property in your configuration file, `SENTENCE_FILE_NAME`, is set to `KJV.txt` as default. _KJV_ stands for _King James Version _\(of the Bible\) and is an example text to analyse stored in `data/corpora/Bible`.
 If you want to work with a different text, you must [first format it in accordance with TRACER requirements](/corpus-preparation.md), store it the `corpora` subfolder of TRACER and change the path in the configuration file from `data/corpora/Bible/KJV.txt` to `data/corpora/MyFolder/MyText.txt`.

+---

+In the upcoming subsections we describe how to set parameters in the `tracer_config.xml` for the first five steps of TRACER and explain what these steps do.
+The sixth and final step, _Postprocessing_, doesn't require any particular settings, hence why